Trek Road Bikes Guide: Domane vs. Émonda vs. Madone

 The AL models are aluminum and good for beginners because they are affordable.
 The SL models are made of 500 OCLV carbon and are suitable for most people, while the SLR models, made of 800 OCLV carbon, are perfect for more demanding riders.

 The Domane AL line is versatile and comfortable, thanks to wider tires and relaxed geometry.
-The AL 4 with the Tiagra groupset (2x10spd) offers the best value, in my opinion.
+In my opinion, the AL 4 with the Tiagra groupset (2x10spd) offers the best value.

-Finally, Madone is for those who want aero properties and aggressive racing geometry.
-The 7th generation offers beautiful bikes that stand out thanks to the IsoFlow.
-The previous generation was pretty heavy and “old school.”
+Finally, Madone is for those who want a performance-oriented bike, which is lightweight and aero.
+The 2024 generation offers thinner tubes than the 7th generation and is lighter.
+It also stands out thanks to the IsoFlow.
+The 6th generation was pretty heavy and “old school.”
 Choose a model that fits your budget.
 I suggest the Madone SL 7 with Shimano Ultegra Di2 because of its hidden buttons.

 Scroll to Top